ChillingVan/android-openGL-canvas/README-en.md

 * Provide the continuous rendering Thread in GLContinuousView and GLContinuousTextureView.
 * Using TextureView has this benefit:
     TextureView does not create a separate window but behaves as a regular View.
 This key difference allows a TextureView to be moved, transformed, animated, etc. For instance, you can make a TextureView semi-translucent by calling myView.setAlpha(0.5f)
+* Canvas is provided.
+Not only the image processing but drawing thing what you want.

 ## Requirements
 * Android API 14 or higher (OpenGL ES 2.0)